osaroo3/battleships-game-ci-project3/README.md

 I wish to thank my mentor Martina Terlevic for all the support so far, and of course the Code Institute community.

-1. The love sandwich walkthrough project and the CI Ultimate Battleships game provided great help.
+1. The love sandwiches walkthrough project and the CI Ultimate Battleships game provided great help.
 2. I acknowledge Code Institute's sample README and [Tulkerfaulk](https://github.com/TuckerFaulk/) for the readme file structure.
 3. The scores counter code idea was from [Karroroenning](https://github.com/Karroroenning/battleship).
 4. The game board code idea was from Code Institutes Ultimate Battleships Game example.